 Most of us just love to shop but there are those who look at it as a bore rather than a delight.
 And with the holidays almost upon us, shopping is a chore (imagine the crowd in the mall, the lines you have to endure, the traffic you have to navigate through and the contest for a good parking space) that everybody will face within the next few weeks.
 Good thing there is online shopping.
 Nowadays it has become more popular than the conventional way because it is very convenient and can be a pleasant experience.
 You can shop in your slippers and robe at any time of the day or night.
 Just keep in mind to follow these guidelines to make your online experience safe, secure, and satisfying.

 Shop with reputable companies.
 Choose a retailer you have already patronized satisfactorily.
-If the item you want is sold by an unfamiliar retailer, check their website and make sure that they have a telephone number and a physical address listed.
+Let’s say you are looking for some awesome housewarming gifts, if the item you want is sold by an unfamiliar retailer, check their website and make sure that they have a telephone number and a physical address listed.
 Look for feedbacks.
 There are also lots of resources in the internet like customer reviews, to check out the reputation of the online retailer particularly if you are purchasing from them for the first time.

 Site Security.
 Before you provide any personal information, make sure the site is secure.
 Look out for 2 things: